 - I make it very clear that trauma is part of the conversation in HeartWorks programs.
 In recognition of the shame and stigma that can be associated with talking about trauma, I seek to be transparent about how I hold conversations about trauma.
 HeartWorks programs are designed to bring conversations about trauma into community spaces in service of knowledge, shared humanity and healing.

 - Practices in HeartWorks programs offer choice in level and type of engagement.
 Being in a place of choice is really important in tending to traumatic stress.
-When we feel safe, we are able to explore our emotional experience, and we feel safe when we know we have agency and autonomy.
+When we have choice we feel safer, allowing for more curiosity around our emotional experience and around practices that might support us.
+We feel safer when we know we have agency and autonomy.

 A trauma-informed approach seeks to actively resist re-traumatization.
 The policies, procedures and practices mentioned above are active ways to resist re-traumatization in HeartWorks community members.
 Programs cannot guarantee we won’t be triggered, but I endeavor to set a container for us that offers as much protection as I can from us being triggered, while at the same time allowing us to move within our window of tolerance in service of learning about our body and collecting tools to tend to our stress.